 Since organizational and customer data is used by different teams in different ways, it’s best to conduct company-wide discussions to create data governance guidelines and decide how they can be implemented.
 These guidelines should cover every aspect of data collection and management including where and how data is stored and which personnel will be allowed to process it.

-From a data quality standpoint, implementing these guidelines could mean creating automated pipelines to ensure that certain data is deleted as soon as it is processed or that data in some fields is only formatted in a particular way.
+From a data quality standpoint, implementing these guidelines could mean creating automated pipelines to ensure that certain data is deleted as soon as it is processed or that data in some fields are only formatted in a particular way.

 3. Train your teams

 Improving data quality is pretty much a life-long process and should be treated as such.
-As your organization continues to source its data from different locations, it’s important to ensure that your teams do not start slacking and are always up-to-date on the latest procedures when it comes to improving data quality.
+As your organization continues to source its data from different locations, it’s important to ensure that your teams do not start slacking and are always up-to-date on the latest procedures when it comes to improving data.

 Here are a few pointers you can use to conduct your next data quality training: